kworam/ProcScript/README.md

 -----------------------------------

 If a block function returns a Proc instance, ProcScript runs it and passes its parameter object to the next block function.
-This lets you to chain Procs together into call stacks.
+This lets you chain Procs together into call stacks.

 Here is a simple example: